-Well, Joe, you know how sympathetic I am to that.
+SECRETARY CLINTON: Well, Joe, you know how sympathetic I am to that.
 For people who may not realize it, Suffolk County, which is the far eastern end of Long Island, is the most productive farming county in New York and one of the most productive in the country, because it’s a lot of high-value fruits, vegetables, ducks, horticulture --

 But also, I wanted to share with you – because the Department’s played such a role in this – we’ve really pioneered a new economic development model to bilateral innovation labs that we’re doing at a very senior level with our main trading partners, from Brazil and Saudi Arabia to Korea, as well as the Nordic countries.
 And this is a very interesting model because we’re able to address issues such as intellectual property and rule of law and transparency and capital issues through the lens of competitiveness and innovation.

-First of all, it’s always fun to come to State Department because we agree with you across the board at Caterpillar.
+QUESTION: First of all, it’s always fun to come to State Department because we agree with you across the board at Caterpillar.
 The – you don’t always prevail --

 QUESTION: You know, I have to tell you, you don’t always prevail in the interagency process, but you’re always right.
 (Laughter.)
 So --

-You’ve got that on tape, everybody, right?
+SECRETARY CLINTON: You’ve got that on tape, everybody, right?

 And then secondly, the last two years were the first two years in Caterpillar’s history where our exports to non-OECD countries was larger than to OECD countries.
 The developing world is our future.
 And to the degree – you know, we still have some of the highest trade barriers against the poorest countries.
 If we really want to get serious about seeing economic growth worldwide and more U.S. exports, we need to eliminate those trade barriers.
 We need duty-free, quota-free access for the poorest countries, the LDC countries, and the acid test on whether we’re really serious about that will be on Haiti.